 Degree Requirements

-You don’t necessarily need a degree to become a project manager in the UK.
+It is not always necessary to have a degree to be a project manager in the UK.

 Required Qualifications

-What qualifications does a project manager need; is a question many learners ask.
+What qualifications do you need to be a project manager?
+This is a question many learners ask.

 - PRINCE2® Foundation